 How complete is your toolkit as a teacher?

-We invite teachers with 0-5 years of experience in Jewish educational settings to join us once or all year long to explore these questions and others.
+We invite teachers in Jewish educational settings to join us to explore these questions and others.
 In this series we will:

 - Experiment with teaching tools that uncover the thinking process and support meaningful learning.